 It was hard for me to combine the Natural Beauty and Reflex Light palettes.
-The mattes in the Natural Beauty palette looked extra grey against my ultra pale winter skin tone.
-There aren’t any warm toned mattes in the palette so It was hard to pair with the warmer shimmers in the Reflex Light palette.
+There aren’t any warm toned mattes in the Natural Beauty palette so It was hard to pair with the warmer shimmers in the Reflex Light palette.
 The lightest shades in the Reflex Light palette were ideal for inner corner & brow bone highlights.

 I am really disappointed that the Reflex Light Palette has no mattes in it.
 If I’m wanting to wear those shimmer shades I need to dip into another eyeshadow palette for warm matte transition shades.
 Even though I can make it work by using other palettes I don’t like it when a 12-pan palette doesn’t have everything I need.
 Besides the lack of mattes I think the shades in the reflex light palette are beautiful.
 The metallic/shimmer finish catches the light and looks stunning on the eyes.
 The colour story isn’t anything I haven’t seen before though!

 I didn’t experience a wow factor when I used the mattes in the Pixi Natural Beauty Eye Reflections Palette.
 The pigmentation isn’t bad but the mattes definitely need to be built up.
 They didn’t shock me like the mattes in the ABH soft glam palette.
 The mattes are dry but they aren’t chalky.